-- 1. All previously approved plans and documents showing the proposed modifications. - 2.
+- 1. Proposed modifications illustrated on the approved Master Plan. - 2.
 Justification Statement addressing the following decision making standards: - a.
 That the proposed changes or corrections do not contradict a Council imposed condition of approval. - b.
 List all proposed amendments. - c.
 Provide explanation why the proposed master plan amendment modifications are necessary.